Suspect Killed In Officer-Involved Shooting In Paterson

 A man was shot and killed by a Passaic County sheriff's officer in an overnight confrontation Saturday with police in Paterson, authorities confirmed.

-Officers conducted CPR after the shooting on 16th Avenue around 1 a.m., while the sheriff's officer was assisting city police, a high-ranking law enforcement official told Daily Voice.
+Officers conducted CPR after the shooting on 16th Avenue around 1 a.m., while the sheriff's officer was assisting city police in responding to a report of shots fired, a high-ranking law enforcement official told Daily Voice.

 The suspect was pronounced dead at the scene about a half hour later.